-A concentrated study of a religious issue or text announced by the instructor when course is schedule.
+A concentrated study of a religious issue or text announced by the instructor when course is scheduled.
 Repeatable for credit.
 Prerequisite; instructor's consent.

-Designed for the student capable of doing advance independent work in a specialized area of the study of religion that is not formally offered by the department.
+Designed for the student capable of doing advanced independent work in a specialized area of the study of religion that is not formally offered by the department.
 Repeatable for credit.
 Prerequisite:departmental consent.